stephengold/Maud/README.md

  + [Xbuf][] (filename must end in ".xbuf")

 In addition, Biovision Hierarchy animations can be imported as models.
-To be recognized, the the filename name must end in ".bvh".
+To be recognized, such animations must have filenames ending in ".bvh".
 The imported model will consist of a single scene-graph node without any geometries.

 ### Saving the target model